National election debate in English - Eindhoven News

 The Netherlands, known for its egalitarianism, should hear the concerns of all people to support an inclusive growth and cohesive society.
 Brainport region as the front-runner for this characteristic #Brainport voor Elkaar (for each other) is leading the way.

-The debate is supported by the Gemeente Eindhoven (Municipality of Eindhoven), other English media such as NL Times and Radio4Brainport and organisations such as Eindhoven Airport.
+The debate is supported by the Gemeente Eindhoven (Municipality of Eindhoven), other English media such as NL Times, Dutch News and Radio4Brainport and other organisations such as Eindhoven Airport and Brainport Development.